 The Facility would not require the consumption or removal of substantial quantities of renewable or non-renewable natural resources during construction or operation.
 Facility construction would require natural resource use for the installation of the solar array, battery storage pad, and associated electrical facilities.
 Gravel, a non-renewable resource, would be used to upgrade the existing public road approach to the Facility, to establish a surface within the substation and battery energy storage system area, and to establish access roads within the solar array.
-A temporary concrete batch plant may be used on site during construction.
 The solar array is largely made from non-renewable silicon components.
 Electricity obtained from the Benton Public Utility District would be required at the Facility to power construction and operational equipment/facilities.
 Fuel, from non-renewable fossil fuel sources, would also be required for construction vehicles and some equipment, as well as operational vehicles.
 Quantities consumed would be typical or less than commercial construction facilities of a similar size, and well within the availability of local service providers.